Competition

 of supplying false information

-provided in circumstances in which the person providing the information
+the information in circumstances in which P intends the information to be used,

-intends, or could reasonably be expected to know, that the information would be
+or could reasonably be expected to know the information would be used, by the

-offence under paragraph (1) shall be liable to imprisonment for a term of
+offence under paragraph (1) is liable to imprisonment for a term of 5 years and

 56 Responsibility